11ty/eleventy-benchmark/README.md

 Requires the `datamash` utility (`brew install datamash` on Mac OS using homebrew).
 Uh, and all the prerequisites for Eleventy.

+### Use with Speedscope

+This benchmark uses Node’s --cpu-prof arg to create a `.cpuprofile` output that can be uploaded to [speedscope.app](speedscope.app) for further review.

 ### Sample Output

 ```